Updated: Sep 26

 The heart of humility and repentance continues in verse 21 with the son’s confession again of sin toward God (Psalm 51) and toward the father, and a willingness to submit as a servant.
 He carries no attitude of entitlement, puts forth no conditions on his return.
 Whatever he needs to do, the son is willing to do.
-Those we are caring for must also exhibit willing submission and a posture of humility to do whatever is necessary to forsake their sin and leave their old life behind.
-The biggest barrier to freedom for struggling addicts is their pride, their strength, their plans, their goals, and their agenda.
-Until addicts become completely aware that their way of doing things has not worked, and they are willing to listen to and submit to the wisdom of another who will lead them to live rightly, they are not ready to change.
+Those we are caring for must also exhibit willing submission and a posture of humility to do whatever is necessary to forsake his sin and leave the old life behind.
+The biggest barrier to freedom for a struggling addict is his pride, his strength, his plans, his goals, and his agenda.
+Until an addict becomes completely aware that his way of doing things has not worked, and he is willing to listen to and submit to the wisdom of another who will lead him to live rightly, he is not ready to change.
 When an addict refuses to see any other way but his own, the Bible says he is a fool.

 As Christians, how do we live with hope and respond to an addict who won’t change?